Most people think of UCLA as a 100 year old brick and mortar university. It is. But, it’s also so much more.

 Approach & Execution:

-Copy: Amongst many things, I focused on copy brevity and the tone changed as well.
-We went with a more welcoming voice than before.
-We used less “we” and more “you.”
-We want users to feel like they’re having a 1-on-1 conversation with an intelligent, proud, humble, relatable person – not a century old brand.
+Copy: Amongst many things, I focused on copy brevity and a tone change as well.
+Believe it or not, there was a LOT MORE copy on the preexisting site.
+So while we reduced overall page weight, the content was still pretty thick.
+Which was aligned with our research.
+Prospective students and their parents wanted to read.
+For tone, we went with a more approachable voice than before.
+Less “we” and more “you.”
+We wanted users to feel like they’re having a 1-on-1 conversation with a confident and humble person – not a century-old brand.

-Every Year, to connect with donors, Bruins and the greater higher ed community, we created a holiday greeting email from the Chancellor.
+Every Year, to connect with donors and encourage donation, we created a holiday greeting email from the Chancellor.
 As the years went by, these projects grew in scale from simple graphic animations to video productions with budgets.

 Throughout the year, employees were invited to participate in a variety of internal learning sessions.
 We created a series of emails for each session that encouraged attendance, RSVP, provided post event resources, etc.